Reaching a Consensus in Predictive Loops: Experimental results

 \section{Experimental results}

+To complement our theoretical study, we conduct semi-synthetic experiments on real social network data using popular machine learning methods to derive predictions.
+For this purpose, we extract features for training the predictive model from public data about individual's profile information.
+We then simulate our model and investigate how practical deviations from perfect prediction impact dynamics and equilibria.

-To complement our study we conduct experiments using data of an online social network named {Pokec}.\footnote{The dataset can be downloaded from \url{https://snap.stanford.edu/data/soc-Pokec.html}} This dataset contains anonymized profile data for over 1.6 million individuals in different modalities together with an underlying social network graph.
-For our simulations we sample a connected component of 2,163 nodes which we treat as an undirected graph.
+\paragraph{Simulation environment.} We build on the Pokec and Yelp dataset.\footnote{The dataset can be downloaded from~\url{https://snap.stanford.edu/data/soc-Pokec.html} and~\url{https://business.yelp.com/data/resources/open-dataset/}} The Pokec dataset contains anonymized profile data of more than 1.6 million individuals in different modalities together with an underlying social network graph.
+For our simulations, we sample a connected component of 2,163 nodes which we treat as an undirected graph.
+The Yelp dataset contains numerous reviews with user profiles describing more than 150,000 businesses.
+In our simulations, we build an undirected connected network of 1,789 users who are friends with each other and left reviews for the randomly chosen business ``Acme Oyster House''.

 To mimic a machine learning setting we extract node features from the available profile information using a transformer model.
-We choose ``relation$\_$to$\_$smoking'' as the target of prediction.
+For the Pokec network, we choose ``relation$\_$to$\_$smoking'' as the target of prediction.
 This field contains free form text from which we extract a sentiment scores as a proxy for individuals' opinion towards smoking.
+For the Yelp dataset, we choose the feature ``stars'' of the reviews as the opinions of users towards the business and normalize it between 0 and 1.
 We simulate retraining and the dynamics over the network graph (Algorithm~\ref{alg:retrainMain}), treating the opinion extracted from the data as the individuals' innate opinions.
-For the platform's learning algorithm we contrast perfect prediction (Perfect) with a) mean estimation (Mean), b) Ordinary Least Square (OLS) with predictions clipped to $[0,1]$, and c) a Multi-Layer Perceptron (MLP).
+For the platform's learning algorithm we contrast perfect prediction (Perfect) with a) mean estimation (Mean), b) Ordinary Least Square (OLS) with predictions clipped to $[0,1]$, and c) a gradient-boosting method, Light Gradient-Boosting Machine~\citep{ke2017lightgbm}~(LightGBM).